 Many employers offer performance-based raises as a means to praise good work and/or motivate employees.
 While this is a great way to show a hard worker that you value them, it could backfire if you’re just offering money as an incentive to work harder.
 Some people believe that money motivates, but it can also fog their perception.
 Sometimes the quality of the work suffers because employees are only focused on the raise.
 In the worst-case scenarios, performance-based raises pit people against each other.

 Another way to help you determine employee raises is to conduct yearly performance reviews of employees.
 This will help employees better understand what you expect out of them.
 It will also enable you to receive feedback on employee morale.
 The takeaway here is to try to only give raises to employees who’ve already shown great performance, rather than throwing more money at an employee with a stagnant work performance level.

 Of course, you can implement across-the-board raises for all employees.
-Although this can help make things more fair, it could have the opposite effect on top performers who deserve a raise the most.
+Although this can help make things fairer, it could have the opposite effect on top performers who deserve a raise the most.
 If an employee who always goes the extra mile sees that everyone at the company is getting a set raise, she or he might conclude that it doesn’t matter how hard they work.